Seraaron/agora/srd/VINPCs.md

 ##### Bereavement Protection

-A character that you designate as kith or kin cannot be killed by anyone except you.
-Or at the very least, they cannot die circumstantially without your _out-of-game permission_.
-However, if you have a falling out with a relationship then they stop being _your_ VINPC and become the FC's instead.
+A character that you designate as kith or kin cannot be killed by anyone, or they cannot die circumstantially without your _out-of-game permission_.
 The key, as always, is to keep an open forum with your [[Peers]].

 ---

 ###### Non-diegetic Immunity

-On the surface, these restrictions about VINPC death and betrayal may seem artificial or immersion-breaking — and, in some ways, they are — but they don't _really_ grant the character immortality or make them unwaveringly loyal; the system just functions as an extra [[Script Change Tools|consent mechanic]], to reassure the players that characters they care about won't have some tragedy befall them that wasn't clearly signaled before-hand.
+On the surface, these restrictions about VINPC death and betrayal may seem artificial or immersion-breaking — and, in some ways, they are — but they don't _really_ grant the character immortality or make them unwaveringly loyal though; the system just functions as an extra [[Script Change Tools|consent mechanic]], to reassure the players that characters they care about won't have some tragedy befall them that wasn't clearly signaled beforehand.

-You may be thinking “this is unnecessary” or “a good Facilitator would never do something like that without consulting their players first”, and that _is_ true; but by writing this into the rules of the game we can explicitly establish that an antagonistic relationship between the Facilitator and their players is not only discouraged but _literally against the rules_, should a dispute ever arise.

-This relates to a larger discussion about 'simulationism' vs 'narrativism', which we won't get into, but simply let it be said that things which “make sense” or are considered “realistic” _don't always make for satisfying stories at the table_.

 ---